utdata/icj-setting-up/macintosh-01.md

 git config --global user.email "email@example.com"
 ```

-You will want to use the same email when you create your Github account.
+You will want to use the same email when you create your GitHub account.

-## Set up Github
+## Set up GitHub

-If you don't already have a Github account, go to [github.com/](http://github.com/) and create an account.
+If you don't already have a GitHub account, go to [github.com/](http://github.com/) and create an account.

 > **IMPORTANT:** Choose your username carefully and **don't make the name specific to this class**.
-This is your personal Github profile FOREVER.
+This is your personal GitHub profile FOREVER.
 I would avoid upper case characters as a matter of convention.
 Your name becomes part of a URL for your projects when we publish them.

-### Saving your Github credentials
+### Saving your GitHub credentials

-We're going to create a special file on your computer so that your machine can connect to your Github account.
-(Github doens't like sending your password around).
+We're going to create a special file on your computer so that your machine can connect to your GitHub account.
+(GitHub doens't like sending your password around).
 It will seem complicated, but it's not really.

 > If you have ever set up SSH keys before, find the instructor.
 (If that doesn't make sense to you, you likely haven't.)